guanchunsheng/hyperledger_introduction_edx/chapter2_hyperledger_introduction.md

 ---
 **超级账本Sawtooth介绍**
-Meet Rich: he owns a popular seafood restaurant in Boston, Massachusetts.
+> Meet Rich: he owns a popular seafood restaurant in Boston, Massachusetts.
-Rich strives to serve only the freshest, highest quality fish to his patrons, but he often has difficulty knowing exactly where it was caught, how it got to his restaurant, or if it's even the right species of fish.
+> Rich strives to serve only the freshest, highest quality fish to his patrons,
+> but he often has difficulty knowing exactly where it was caught, how it got to his restaurant, or if it's even the right species of fish.
-From ocean to table, the fish supply chain is difficult to track, and usually follows this pattern: the fish is caught by a commercial fisherman in the ocean, the fisherman then sells the fish to a market, processor, or broker, a distributor then transports the fish to a restaurant or grocery store for a consumer to purchase.
+> From ocean to table, the fish supply chain is difficult to track, and usually follows this pattern:
+> the fish is caught by a commercial fisherman in the ocean,
+> the fisherman then sells the fish to a market, processor, or broker,
+> a distributor then transports the fish to a restaurant or grocery store for a consumer to purchase.
-Rich typically only buys from one or two fish distributors that he has built a foundation of trust and personal history with.
+> Rich typically only buys from one or two fish distributors that he has built a foundation of trust and personal history with.
-He'd like to expand his menu by adding some different kinds of seafood from other distributors, but he worries about integrity, and for good reason.
+> He'd like to expand his menu by adding some different kinds of seafood from other distributors,
+> but he worries about integrity, and for good reason.
-He recently read a study by Oceana, which showed that 33% of fish purchased from retail outlets is incorrectly labeled, and that illegal fishing represents losses between 10 to 23 billion dollars worldwide.
+> He recently read a study by Oceana, which showed that 33% of fish purchased from retail outlets is incorrectly labeled,
+> and that illegal fishing represents losses between 10 to 23 billion dollars worldwide.
-Rich knows that mislabeled and illegally sourced fish could hurt his customers, his restaurant's reputation, and the environment of our planet.
+> Rich knows that mislabeled and illegally sourced fish could hurt his customers,
+> his restaurant's reputation, and the environment of our planet.
-Fortunately for Rich and others in the seafood industry, Sawtooth Lake blockchain technology can provide an immutable record of the provenance and lineage of various goods, like fish.
+> Fortunately for Rich and others in the seafood industry,
+> Sawtooth Lake blockchain technology can provide an immutable record of the provenance and lineage of various goods, like fish.
-In combination with Internet of Things-enabled sensors, Sawtooth Lake can manage the ownership and journey of fish from ocean to table.
+> In combination with Internet of Things-enabled sensors, Sawtooth Lake can manage the ownership and journey of fish from ocean to table.
-Sensors can be attached to fish the moment they are harvested, immediately and continuously recording data such as the location and temperature of the fish.
+> Sensors can be attached to fish the moment they are harvested,
+> immediately and continuously recording data such as the location and temperature of the fish.
-Now, Rich can validate when and where his fish was caught, and that it was stored properly on ice while it was transported.
+> Now, Rich can validate when and where his fish was caught, and that it was stored properly on ice while it was transported.
-The Sawtooth Lake platform can also manage the Chain of Custody fish, enabling ownership to be transferred and traded on the blockchain according to smart contracts.
+> The Sawtooth Lake platform can also manage the Chain of Custody fish,
+> enabling ownership to be transferred and traded on the blockchain according to smart contracts.
-With Sawtooth Lake as a traceability blockchain, Rich can easily see which fishermen meet his quality standards and feels comfortable doing business with new tradesmen.
+> With Sawtooth Lake as a traceability blockchain, Rich can easily see which fishermen meet his quality standards and feels comfortable doing business with new tradesmen.
-When he serves up a new special to a cherished customer, he can confidently and accurately assure her it's the type of fish she ordered, it was stored at safe temperatures, when and where it was caught, how long it took to get to her plate, and the fish's name... just kidding.
+> When he serves up a new special to a cherished customer, he can confidently and accurately assure her
+> it's the type of fish she ordered, it was stored at safe temperatures, when and where it was caught, how long it took to get to her plate, and the fish's name... just kidding.
-Sawtooth Lake blockchain technology can be used for a wide variety of applications, from capital markets to international trade.
+> Sawtooth Lake blockchain technology can be used for a wide variety of applications,
+> from capital markets to international trade.
-The Internet of Things ties the physical world to the digital world, with Sawtooth Lake recording the generated data in a way that all parties can trust its accuracy and completeness.
+> The Internet of Things ties the physical world to the digital world,
+> with Sawtooth Lake recording the generated data in a way that all parties can trust its accuracy and completeness.
-This is extremely useful for tracking perishable goods, like fish.
+> This is extremely useful for tracking perishable goods, like fish.
-These sensors can track many key parameters, such as location, temperature, humidity, motion, shock, and tilt.
+> These sensors can track many key parameters, such as location, temperature, humidity, motion, shock, and tilt.
-This technology could be added to any package or sensitive good you're entrusting to other parties.
+> This technology could be added to any package or sensitive good you're entrusting to other parties.
-The blockchain will ensure the data is secure and tamper-proof, so that you know what you're getting, and that you get what you pay for.
+> The blockchain will ensure the data is secure and tamper-proof, so that you know what you're getting, and that you get what you pay for.
-Sawtooth Lake creates a digital platform enabling physical traceability in a trustless world.
+> Sawtooth Lake creates a digital platform enabling physical traceability in a trustless world.

 **Sawtooth的特点**
 Dan Middleton
-Some unique characteristics of Hyperledger Sawtooth are: one, I think we are the only Hyperledger project that provides distributed state agreement, and that's a mouthful.
+> Some unique characteristics of Hyperledger Sawtooth are:
+> one, I think we are the only Hyperledger project that provides distributed state agreement, and that's a mouthful.
-But what it means is that you can trust that every node in the system has the same understanding of information, that you don't have nodes that are, say, computing interest differently than a different computer on the network, and are gradually changing their database so that it's no longer really in agreement with the rest of them.
+> But what it means is that you can trust that every node in the system has the same understanding of information,
+> that you don't have nodes that are, say, computing interest differently than a different computer on the network,
+> and are gradually changing their database so that it's no longer really in agreement with the rest of them.
-Something else that's unique about Sawtooth is we thought a lot about our transaction processing interface, and we're now able to create adapters for any kind of transaction logic.
+> Something else that's unique about Sawtooth is we thought a lot about our transaction processing interface,
+> and we're now able to create adapters for any kind of transaction logic.
-This was evidenced recently by our integration with Hyperledger Burrow.
+> This was evidenced recently by our integration with Hyperledger Burrow.
-And you can now run any kind of Ethereum Virtual Machine code, like Solidity, for example, you can compile that and run that on Sawtooth.
+> And you can now run any kind of Ethereum Virtual Machine code, like Solidity, for example, you can compile that and run that on Sawtooth.
-So, when you think about where is a home for things inspired by Ethereum or Solidity code created for Ethereum, how would you deal with that in an enterprise environment, you think Sawtooth and Burrow is the answer for that.
+> So, when you think about where is a home for things inspired by Ethereum or Solidity code created for Ethereum,
+> how would you deal with that in an enterprise environment,
+> you think Sawtooth and Burrow is the answer for that.

 **Sawtooth的用例特点**
 Dan Middleton
-So, unique characteristics of Sawtooth...
-There's several, but one that comes to mind for a provenance or supply chain use case, is that that network will probably grow over time.
+> So, unique characteristics of Sawtooth...
+There's several, but one that comes to mind for a provenance or supply chain use case,
+> is that that network will probably grow over time.
-The reason that a lot of us are starting blockchain networks, a lot of companies are invested in looking at blockchain networks, because we think that we're going to be in them for a long time and they're going to continue to grow.
+> The reason that a lot of us are starting blockchain networks, a lot of companies are invested in looking at blockchain networks,
+> because we think that we're going to be in them for a long time and they're going to continue to grow.
-Sawtooth is designed so that you can grow the size of the network, you can actually change the consensus mechanism on the fly...
+> Sawtooth is designed so that you can grow the size of the network,
+> you can actually change the consensus mechanism on the fly...
-I think this is a unique characteristic of Sawtooth amongst all of the other ledgers... you can submit as a transaction and then have a policy within your network to accept that new consensus, and then, your network can move from say a PBFT-style consensus to something like PoET, or some sort of random leader election consensus...
+> I think this is a unique characteristic of Sawtooth amongst all of the other ledgers...
+> you can submit as a transaction and then have a policy within your network to accept that new consensus,
+> and then, your network can move from say a PBFT-style consensus to something like PoET, or some sort of random leader election consensus...
-It allows you to have tens, or hundreds, or potentially thousands of different nodes on your network, and you really can't beat that kind of availability and integrity guarantees, or that kind of flexibility for a network that needs to be up for years.
+> It allows you to have tens, or hundreds, or potentially thousands of different nodes on your network,
+> and you really can't beat that kind of availability and integrity guarantees, or that kind of flexibility for a network that needs to be up for years.
 ---

 ##### Fabirc 1.0
-Hyperledger Fabric was the first proposal for a codebase, combining previous work done by Digital Asset Holdings, Blockstream's libconsensus, and IBM's OpenBlockchain.
-Hyperledger Fabric provides a modular architecture, which allows components such as consensus and membership services to be plug-and-play.
-Hyperledger Fabric is revolutionary in allowing entities to conduct confidential transactions without passing information through a central authority.
-This is accomplished through different channels that run within the network, as well as the division of labor that characterizes the different nodes within the network.
-Lastly, it is important to remember that, unlike Bitcoin, which is a public chain, Hyperledger Fabric supports permissioned deployments.

-"If you have a large blockchain network and you want to share data with only certain parties, you can create a private channel with just those participants.
-It is the most distinctive thing about Fabric right now."

-- Brian Behlendorf, Executive Director of Hyperledger, The Linux Foundation

 [超级账本Fabric](https://www.hyperledger.org/projects/fabric)是代码库的第一个提案，是由Digital Asset Holdings的前期工作，Blockstream的libconsensus和IBM的OpenBlockchain合并组成的。Fabric提供了一个模块化架构，允许共识算法和成员管理服务按照即插即用的组件来使用。Fabirc革命性的允许实体执行机密交易，而不需要向中心机构传送信息。这是通过网路中运行的不同通道，以及不同节点功能的分离而实现的。最后，需要注意的是与比特币不同，比特币是公链，Fabric支持的是permissioned部署。

 > “如果你有一个很大的区块链网络，如果你想要只与特定的对象分享数据，那么可以与这些参与者共同创建一个私密通道。这是Fabric最有特点的地方”